API Keys

 Policy Attachment

-Policies listed in policy_ids are loaded from the global Policies store.
-The policy_ids list on a key stores integer internal IDs; the REST API accepts and returns the public pol_-prefixed IDs.
+Policies listed in policy_ids are loaded from the global Policies store. policy_ids is the list of policy public IDs (pol_-prefixed) attached to the key; the REST API accepts and returns these public IDs.

 Revoking a Key